Colma, California

-Colma (Ohlone for "Springs") is a small incorporated town in San Mateo County, California, on the San Francisco Peninsula in the San Francisco Bay Area.
+Colma (Ohlone for "Springs") is a small incorporated town in San Mateo County, California, United States, on the San Francisco Peninsula in the San Francisco Bay Area.
 The population was 1,507 at the 2020 census.
 The town was founded as a necropolis in 1924.

 With most of Colma's land dedicated to cemeteries, the population of the dead—not specifically known but speculated to be around 1.5 million—outnumbers that of the living by a ratio of nearly a thousand to one.
 This has led to Colma being called "the City of the Silent" and has given rise to a humorous motto, formerly featured on the city's website: "It's great to be alive in Colma".

 Etymology

-The most common origin of the name "Colma" is the Ohlone word mean "springs" or "many springs".
+The most commonly proposed origin of the name "Colma" is the Ohlone word meaning "springs" or "many springs".

 There are several other proposed origins of Colma.
 Erwin Gudde's California Place Names states seven possible sources of the town's being called Colma: William T. Coleman (a local landowner), Thomas Coleman (a local resident), misspelling of Colmar in France, misspelling of Colima in Mexico, a re-spelling of an ancient Uralic word meaning death, a reference to James Macpherson's Songs of Selma, and two Ohlone possibilities, one meaning "moon" and one meaning "springs".

 Before 1872, Colma was designated as "Station" or "School House Station", the name of its post office in 1869.